MicrosoftDocs/biztalk-docs/biztalk/core/how-to-schedule-the-backup-biztalk-server-job.md

      By default, the job is scheduled to run every 15 minutes.

     > [!NOTE]
-    >  You can change this value according to your requirement, but test in non-production environment before changing this value.
+    >  You can change this value according to your requirements, but first test in non-production environment.
 Setting this value too low results in frequent backups, and adds to the background load in your SQL environment.
 Setting this value too high may increase the size of transaction logs, and impact performance.
 In some situations, it is recommended to leave the default value.

 12. Update the schedule if desired, and then select **OK**.